obicomplement

 Examples #

-For paired-end data, R1.fastq and R2.fastq contain the forward and reverse mates respectively. obicomplement processes both files and writes the reverse-complemented results to separate _R1 and _R2 output files:
+For paired-end data, R1.fastq and R2.fastq contain the forward and reverse reads, respectively. obicomplement processes both files simultaneously and writes the reverse-complemented results to separate _R1 and _R2 output files:

 @pair001/1 paired read 1 forward